 - Internal assessment is 50% of the final grade.
 There will be two sets of internal assessment: an essay and a laboratory report.
 Each assessment is worth 25% of the course mark.

 Terms: A student who completes fewer than 50% of the assignments in a paper will not meet terms and may not sit the final examination in that paper.

 One 1-hour lecture and one 2-hour lecture per week.

 Brown.
 R. & Pehrson S. (2020).
 Group processes: Dynamics within and between groups (3rd Ed).
 Oxford:Blackwell

 Brown, R. (2010).
 Prejudice:Its social psychology.
 Oxford: Blackwell

 - Learning Outcomes

-- The acquisition of knowledge and understanding of the theories and methods used to study intergroup relations
+- Knowledge and understanding of the theories and methods used to study intergroup relations

 - The ability to apply the scientific method and challenge myths and stereotypes